ogao9/project-fruit/README.md

 # project-fruit

-A mock fruit-store to practice HTML/CSS and Javascript \
+🍊 A mock fruit-store to practice HTML, CSS, and Javascript.
-🍊🍉🍋🍈🍌🍍🥭🍎

-# Page-layout
+## Page-layout
 Home \
-Full Product Catalog \
+Learning Center\
 Checkout